Twins vs. Cardinals Player Props Betting Odds

-Player prop bet odds for Carlos Correa, Nolan Arenado and others are listed when the Minnesota Twins visit the St. Louis Cardinals at Busch Stadium on Tuesday at 7:45 PM ET.
+The Minnesota Twins visit the St. Louis Cardinals at Busch Stadium on Wednesday at 7:45 PM ET.
+Those looking to place a player prop wager can find odds on Carlos Correa, Nolan Arenado and others in this matchup.

 Bet on this matchup or its props with BetMGM!